ShahidaBegumSheik/DoctorsClinic_FastAPI_App/README.md

         https://www.docker.com/products/docker-desktop/

   Download Docker Desktop for Windows (WSL2)
-  Use this Docker app for all operations directly instead of using a terminal window in VSCode.
+  Use this Docker app for managing containers visually + via terminal

  ii) Add a Dockerfile for the FastAPI app
      Create Dockerfile  at the project root